NAEE Annual Awards Program

 Phil Saunders Best Economic Education Paper Award

-Nominations for the 2014 awards are open. .
-The recipients will be recognized at the awards dinner at the 2014 NAEE/CEE annual conference in Dallas October 8th-11th.
+Nominations for the 2015 awards are open. .
 The online nomination form is available by following this link: http://form.jotform.us/form/30444997453160.
 Prior to filling out this form, please ask the nominee's permission and request a current vita.
-Please also collect up to three letters of support for your nominee.
+The Villard and Kehler awards are screened by the relevant standing committees (research and technology) so it is best to contact someone on the executive committee to start that process.
+For the other awards, please also collect up to three letters of support for your nominee.
 If you would prefer to submit your nomination by mail, please contact Steve Cobb (firstname.lastname@example.org), Chair of the NAEE Awards Committee, for specific instructions.

 How to Nominate

 The following describes in general how to nominate an individual for the Schramm, Moore, Villard, Elder International, and Rising Star Awards.
 For the Kehler Technology Award, please send a letter or email to the chair of the Technology Committee at least 10 days before the overall deadline.